The return to the hard state of GX 339-4 as seen by Suzaku: Observations and data treatment

 \subsection{Radio and IR observations}

-Simultaneous or quasi simultaneous radio observation were taken with the Australia Telescope Compact Array (ATCA) at 5.5 and 9 GHz (\citealt{cor13}, hereafter C13).
-Simultaneous or quasi simultaneous optical and IR observations were taken with the SMARTS telecope \citep{bux12,din12}.
+Simultaneous or quasi simultaneous radio observations were taken with the Australia Telescope Compact Array (ATCA) at 5.5 and 9 GHz (\citealt{cor13b}, hereafter C13).
+Simultaneous or quasi simultaneous optical and IR observations were taken with the SMARTS telescope \citep{bux12,din12}.
 The corresponding light curves are reported at the top of Fig. \ref{lc-radiooir} and the radio spectral index (between the 5.5 and 9 GHz band) is plotted at the bottom of the figure.